Titelberg: Celtic period

 A deep ditch, 4 m wide, perpendicular to the road, separated the residential space from the public space.
 The residential area covering about 30 ha consisted of rectangular houses, 14 m long by 8 m wide, built of light masonry.
 They were equipped with fireplaces and sometimes ovens.
-Trenches to drain rain water among the houses were also discovered.
-In the public space, the remains of a large hall, 14 m square, have been found, but no dwellings were discovered.
-This could have been a meeting place for political, economical and/or religious purposes.
+Trenches to drain rainwater among the houses were also discovered.
+In the public space, the remains of a large hall, 14 m, have been found, but no dwellings were discovered.
+This could have been a meeting place for political, economic and/or religious purposes.

 One of the most important finds on Titelberg has been a huge number of Celtic coins which come not only from the Treveri themselves but from several other Celtic tribes.
 This indicates that it was a centre of trade and commerce during the Celtic period.
 In addition, facilities for minting coins have also been excavated close to the residential area and appear to have been used over an extended period.

 A very large number of both Celtic and Gallo-Roman fibulae have also been found on the site.
 In a multitude of different shapes and sizes, these bronze clasps, sometimes hinged, were used either as ornamental brooches or for holding garments together.